harshrai96/TreeHMM/README.md

 ### Returns

-* hmm: A dictionary describing the parameters of treeHMM
+* hmm: A dictionary consisting of above initialised parameters of treeHMM

 ### Examples